Contact Louisiana alligator hunts 337-247-2060

 Children must also have a license to shoot an alligator.

-Before the hunt starts, you will need to complete all paperwork.
-We will check for license and sign release forms.
+You must complete all paperwork before the hunt starts.
+We will check for licenses and sign release forms.

 Hunts are 3-4 hours and begin at 7 am.
 If desired, hunters are welcome to help bait lines at 3:30 pm the evening before the hunt.

 Each hunter can take one alligator of their choosing to clean for meat.
 The guide will help you clean one alligator for jaw and tail meat only.
-You are welcome to clean more if you would like.
-Other gators for meat can be purchased at $150 per gator up to 9 feet.
-Over 9 feet is $200.
 Alligator heads can be kept upon request.
 Head mounts must be paid for the day of the hunt and can take up to 6 months for gator heads to be mounted as natural or euro and shipped.
 All alligator parts must have proper documentation before departure.
 You will need to bring your cooler to transport the meat and parts.

 Tips are not required but are appreciated.
 Your guides are working hard to put you on some good gators.